webstir-io/.github/profile/README.md

 Agent-powered tooling for building full-stack web apps without the ceremony.
 Webstir experiments with opinionated workflows, curated dependencies, and automation that keeps you in flow while the assistants handle the repetitive bits.

+## Status
+- Experimental and learning-focused — great for exploring ideas and workflows, not yet intended for production workloads.
+- APIs, contracts, and workflows may change without notice while the ecosystem stabilizes.

 ## Start Here
 - [Mission & Docs](https://github.com/webstir-io/webstir-portal/tree/main/docs) — vision, quick starts, and reference material
 - [Workspace Framework](https://github.com/webstir-io/webstir-dotnet) — .NET core libraries, CLI, and build pipeline